Education

 Eat or be eaten

 Find out about the different types of things that animals eat.
-Herbivores, omnivores, carnivores, predators, prey, producers and food chains are all covered in this workshop, using examples of animals from each.
+Herbivores, omnivores, carnivores, predators, prey, produces and food chains are all covered in this workshop, using examples of animals for each.

 Habitats